CPHDH/placepress/readme.txt

 [View the FAQ](https://wpplacepress.org/about/faq/) at wpplacepress.org.

 == Changelog ==
+= 1.3.8 =
+- Fixes issue where changes to individual location map coordinates were not reflected in global location maps.

 = 1.3.7 =
 - Patch for map rendering issue in recent Safari versions ([WebKit #238589](https://bugs.webkit.org/show_bug.cgi?id=238589))